-Since our first stay, and with the first lockdown giving lots of time, the owners made some serious upgrades to all their holiday lets (there are three overall on the property).
-This included paving the road up to the hut and building a covered porch so they could move the hot tub out of the elements.
+Since our first stay, and with the first lockdown giving lots of time, the owners made some serious upgrades to all their holiday lets (there are three on the property).
+This included paving the road up to the hut and building a covered porch so they could move the hot tub away from the elements.

 A muddy but tasty stop at Diddly Squat Farm

-The next morning, our visit to Diddly Squat Farm Shop was actually a 30-minute detour in the opposite direction of where we were heading (Surrey and then Seaford).
+The next morning, our visit to Diddly Squat Farm Shop was actually a 30-minute detour in the opposite direction of where we were heading.
 But we loved Jeremy Clarkson’s Amazon farm series so much that we couldn’t not go.
 (If you know, you know.)

 Top tip: Get there early and be ready to stand in a long queue.
 Also, remember to check the opening days and times — it doesn’t open until 10:00 am, and only on certain days.
 (You can also just buy the novelty items online.)

-It was zero degrees celsius, but we stuck it out to pop around the back to the shed cafe for a takeaway tea and a stellar fried egg sandwich on a brioche bun with greens, a fab chilli jam and the back bacon they kindly added on request.
-There’s ketchup on my plate in the above photo, but the chilli jam was so delicious, no further condiment was required.
+It was zero degrees Celsius, but we stuck it out to pop around the back to the shed cafe for a takeaway tea and a stellar fried egg sandwich on a brioche bun with greens, scrumptious chili jam and the back bacon they kindly added on request.
+There’s ketchup on my plate in the above photo, but the chili jam was so delicious, no further condiment was required.

 And then it was time to get back on the road

 Have you been to the Cotswolds?
-What was your favourite bit?
+What was your favourite part?